 Participant will receive:

-• Travel expenses to/from Brno, Czech Republic are fully covered by the program
+• Travel expenses to/from Brno, Czechia fully covered by program

 Participant must:

-• Complete a 2-credit hour prep course with Dr. Freeborn during the Spring 2023 semester
+• Complete 2-credit hour prep course (ECE 399) with Dr. Freeborn during the Spring 2026 semester

-• Commit at least 40 hours per week to research activities during the summer program
+• Commit at least 40 hours per week to research and cultural activities during the summer program

-• Attend social events (trips to Prague and other cultural sites in Czech Republic)
+• Attend social events (Trips to Prague and other cultural sites in Czechia) during the summer